WildernessLabs/Documentation/docs/Meadow/Release_Notes/v1/index.md

 ## Meadow.OS
 * Fixed stability issues when using more than 4 connections on WiFi (https://github.com/WildernessLabs/Meadow_Issues/issues/347)
-* Fixed a minor issue with processing a malformed “wifi.config.yaml”
+* Fixed a minor issue with processing a malformed "wifi.config.yaml"
 * The default gateway is now added to the list of DNS servers on WiFi

 ## Meadow.Core

-* Added IRheostat and IPotentiometer interfaces
+* Added `IRheostat` and `IPotentiometer` interfaces
-* Bug fix for Meadow.Windows GetPortNames
+* Bug fix for Meadow.Windows `GetPortNames`
 * GPIOs are initialized to inputs with no resistor on Core initialization

 ## Meadow.Units